 Denial of your claim could be due to a lack of cooperation with the SSA.
 Your lack of cooperation could be willful, such as purposefully missing medical exams or failing to respond to document requests.
 Alternatively, it could be a mere accident, such as filling out forms incorrectly or not realizing the documentation you provided was incomplete.
 At Young, Marr & Associates, we have helped many individuals with the application process and fully understand all of the nuances and requirements.

-Appealing Disability Denials in Pennsylvania and New Jersey
+Appealing Disability Denials

 As mentioned, the SSA denies around 70% of initial Social Security Disability benefits applications.
 Luckily, the SSA provides guidelines and processes to appeal denied claims.
 Whether you are offering new evidence or have amended your initial application, your first appeal will go back to the SSA for reconsideration.
 Our attorneys can help you with this process

 If that appeal failed, you might be able to file for a disability hearing with an administrative law judge.
 You will be allowed to present your case and provide evidence of your condition.
-The appeals process is overwhelming, but with the help of a seasoned Pennsylvania and New Jersey disability attorney, the success rate at this stage is much higher.
+The appeals process is overwhelming, but with the help of a seasoned disability attorney, the success rate at this stage is much higher.
 At Young, Marr & Associates, we understand the types of documentation and evidence necessary to strengthen your appeal, as well as all of the administrative deadlines and potential issues that could derail your appeal.

 Call Our Social Security Disability Attorney to Schedule a Free Consultation

 You have paid into Social Security for years and, now that you have a disability that limits your ability to work, you may be entitled to Social Security Disability Insurance benefits.
-The Pennsylvania and New Jersey Social Security Disability attorneys Young, Marr & Associates, we will help you navigate the complicated application process and manage your appeal if your initial claim was denied.
+The Social Security Disability attorneys Young, Marr & Associates, we will help you navigate the complicated application process and manage your appeal if your initial claim was denied.
 To schedule a free consultation, call our Pennsylvania office at (215) 701-6519 or our New Jersey Office at (609) 257-4019.

 Pay No Fees Unless You Receive Benefits